iconara/athena-guide-content/articles/hive-style-partitioning.md

 data/day=2020-04-21/country=us/68af2b83.json
 ```

 You can probably guess that the data is partitioned by day and country just by looking at the file paths.
-The benefit of this style is that it is more or less self documenting and self describing.
+The benefit of this style is that it is more or less self-documenting.
 Both humans and computers can see how the data is partitioned, and select only the files relevant for a query that includes conditions on `day` and `country`.

 ## Should you use Hive style partitioning?